JTP75/justbot/src/common/README.md

 ## Integration

-The common module is integrated throughout Puetce.
-Used in almost every module
+The common module is integrated throughout Puetce

-## Note

-The PDF module is still highly experimental.
-It requires the apt package `poppler-utils` to be installed.

-**This feature will most likely not work outside linux**